Nilanth/cra-template-redux-auth-starter/README.md

 npx create-react-app your-project-name --template redux-auth-starter
 ```

-More feature coming on the way
+More feature coming on the way...